 The Board's Role in Risk Oversight.
 Management is responsible for the day-to-day management of risks the company faces, while the board, as whole and through its committees, has responsibility for the oversight of risk management.
 In its risk management role, the board of directors has the responsibility to satisfy itself that the risk management processes implemented by management are adequate and functioning as designed.
 As a critical part of this risk management oversight role, the board encourages full and open communication between management and the board of directors.
 Our chairman meets regularly with our president and CEO and other senior members of management to discuss strategy and risks facing the company.
-Senior management attends the quarterly board meetings and is available to address any questions or concerns raised by the board on risk management on strategic matters involving our operations to enable it to understand our risk identification, risk management and risk mitigation strategies.
-The board also holds strategic planning sessions with senior management to discuss strategies, and risks and opportunities for the company.
+Senior management attends the quarterly board meetings and is available to address any questions or concerns raised by the board on risk management-related and other matters.
+The board of directors regularly receives presentations from senior management on strategic matters involving our operations to enable it to understand our risk identification, risk management and risk mitigation strategies.
+The board also holds strategic planning sessions with senior management to discuss strategies, key challenges, and risks and opportunities for the company.

 While the board is ultimately responsible for risk oversight at Align, our committees assist the board in fulfilling its responsibilities in certain areas of risk.
 The Audit Committee assists the board in fulfilling its oversight responsibilities with respect to risk management in areas of financial risk, internal controls, and compliance with legal and regulatory requirements.
 The Compensation Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-The Nominating and Governance Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-The Nominating and Governance Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-The Nominating and Governance Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
 The Nominating and Governance Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership, and structure.
 When a committee receives a report, the chairman of the committee discusses it with the full board during the committee reports portion of the next board meeting.
 This enables to the board to coordinate the risk oversight role.